The US power industry is comprised of four main segments:

-In the first category, some states require that electric generating facilities obtain a Certificate of Public Convenience and Necessity (CPCN) or similar approval for generating facilities prior to construction and operation under the state’s public utility laws.
+In the first category, some states require that electricity generating facilities obtain a Certificate of Public Convenience and Necessity (CPCN) or similar approval for generating facilities prior to construction and operation under the state’s public utility laws.

 In the second category, local permitting may be required from the municipality where a facility will be sited in the form of a special use permit or similar approval under local zoning laws.
 In some states, permitting is governed by a centralised ("one-stop") siting board that may supersede some or all local permitting authorities.
-These are intended to streamline the permitting review process.

 In the third category, various state environmental review acts (or mini-NEPAs) apply, which generally resemble the federal NEPA.
 If a federal permit is involved and the project may result in discharge into waters of the USA, a Clean Water Act (CWA) Section 401 Water Quality Certification will be necessary.

 Projects may also implicate federal authority.
 Specifically, where onshore projects involve federal lands, authorisation from the United States Department of Interior (DOI) Bureau of Land Management (BLM) or United States Forest Service may be required.
 Depending on potential impacts, involvement by various consulting agencies may be necessary under the Endangered Species Act, Migratory Bird Treaty Act, Bald and Golden Eagle Protection Act, and the CWA.
 Where federal action is involved, environmental review under NEPA will also be necessary.

 Offshore generation facilities are routinely being proposed in the offshore areas of coastal states throughout the country.
 The Block Island Wind Farm – the country’s first offshore wind farm – began operating off Rhode Island in 2016.
 The applicable laws for offshore facilities can be divided based on whether they are proposed for federal waters or state waters.